 Assault and battery charges are considered violent crimes.
 Convictions for these offenses can carry harsh criminal consequences and a negative social stigma.

 Depending on the circumstances, assault and battery can be felony offenses.
 This is particularly true if a weapon is involved.
 You could face prison time, probation, and hefty fines.
 If the alleged victim of an assault or battery is a family member or significant other, you could face domestic violence charges.
+Contact our experienced lawyers today, we can help.

 Louisiana Law on Battery